 Best For: a cute spot away from the crowds

 This is a smaller, quaint stop with a u-pick pumpkin and flower field.
 The farm store has a selection of local produce and baked goods from nearby farms, perfect for a quick snack.
-Their blueberry muffins are a personal favorite and make for a sweet end to the day.
+The blueberry muffins at 24Carrot are also a personal favorite and make for a sweet end to the day.

 Wine and Cider Tasting